ilakarsu/Workarea/README.md

 	modprobe dm-crypt
 	cryptsetup benchmark

 The last command will run some default ciphers and test them.
 It will yield an overview of the test results.
 Pick the one, you feel is right for you.
+Note that we don't use any special options below, using the default parameters.
 E.g.:

-	cryptsetup -c aesxts-plain -y -s 512 luksformat /dev/[devicename]
+	cryptsetup -v /dev/[devicename]
+	# which is equivalent to this:
+	cryptsetup -v --type luks --cipher aes-xts-plain64 --key-size 256 --hash sha256 --iter-time 2000 --use-urandom --verify-passphrase luksFormat /dev/[devicename]

 This will show a warning and we have to confirm by typing in: